 - No children allowed

-Escape to Beaufort's Battery Creek and stay in this newly refreshed Waterfront 1st-floor 1 bedroom / 1 bathroom end-unit condo in a gated community in Beautiful Beaufort South Carolina.
-Totally supplied kitchen, laundry room, comfortable Queen bed, pull-out couch, patio space & more!
+Escape to Beaufort's Battery Creek and stay in this freshly refreshed Waterfront 1st-floor 1 bedroom / 1 bathroom end-unit condo in a gated community in Charming Beaufort South Carolina.
+Totally outfitted kitchen, laundry room, comfortable Queen bed, pull-out couch, patio space & more!
 Close to Downtown Port Royal, Beaufort, Bluffton and Hilton Head Island!
 Also visit Charleston and Savannah!
 Looking for a hideaway?
 Or headed to Beaufort for a Marine Corps Graduation Ceremony at Parris Island?
 This is it!

 About the Area

 Located in Beaufort, this condo is on the waterfront.
 The area's natural beauty can be seen at Cypress Wetlands and Port Royal Skateboard Park, while Parris Island Museum and USCB Center for the Arts are cultural highlights.